 Blockchain cannot do anything.
 In most cases, you don't need a blockchain.
 But for the things it does well, it's unprecedented.

-Before you decide using blockchain for your projects, you should consider below questions.
+Before you decide to use blockchain for your projects, you should consider below questions.

 1. Do you need to store data in your project?